-All adverts must be placed through the HR Department, except where alternative arrangements have been formally agreed in advance with the HR Manager.
+All adverts must be placed through the HR team, except where alternative arrangements have been formally agreed in advance with the Head of HR.

 All externally advertised vacancies will be placed on the College website, the University's website, and on www.indeed.co.uk as a minimum.